Need to talk? Call 1800 882 436.

 Breastfeeding

-Many females return to work while they are still breastfeeding.
+You might choose to return to work while you are still breastfeeding.
 If you are breastfeeding, ask your employer to support you by:

 • providing a quiet place at work to express breast milk

-• allowing you time to do this (as required by the Sex Discrimination Act)
+• allowing you time to do this — this is your legal right

 If you are breastfeeding, try and set up a breast pumping routine before you go back to work.